What is the best Computer or Laptop for CAD Software such as Autocad, Solidworks, Inventor, or Revit?

 What’s the deal with Xeon?
-It seems to be recommended very often on CAD Software Manufacturers Sites, so it should perform well, shouldn’t it?
+It seems to be recommended very often from CAD Software Developers, so it should perform well, right?

 Intel Xeons are a lot pricier than the CPUs I listed above, their clocks are lower, IPC is lower & the Turbo Boost Clocks are lower.

-BUT, Xeons have ECC Memory Support (Error Correcting memory) that can in very rare cases make your CAD Software a bit more stable.
+BUT, Xeons have ECC Memory Support (Error Correcting memory) that can in very rare cases make your CAD Software more stable.

-Also, often times expensive CAD Software Manufacturers only offer support when you actually have a Xeons (that they recommend and then, of course, should also support) and not a mainstream or High-End-Desktop CPU.
+Also, oftentimes CAD Software Developers only offer support when you actually have an officially supported CPU (such as a Xeon) and not a mainstream or High-End-Desktop CPU.

-Then again, if you value performance over reliability and can support yourself by googling or asking in forums, you should be getting a performance CPU as mentioned above, such as the Intel i7, i9 or AMD Ryzen / Threadripper CPUs.
+Then again, if you value performance over reliability and can support and troubleshoot on your own, you should be getting a performance CPU as mentioned above, such as the Intel i7, i9 or AMD Ryzen / Threadripper CPUs.

 Best Graphics Card for CAD Software

-Let’s shed some light on to the Quadro vs. Geforce debate:
+Let’s shed some light on the Quadro vs. Geforce debate:

-The Benchmarks will support my writing: The Geforce GTX or RTX Cards are faster in almost all CAD Benchmarks.
+The Benchmarks will support my writing: Nvidia’s Geforce GTX or RTX Cards are faster in almost all CAD Benchmarks.
 Autocad, Inventor, Solidworks, Revit you name it.

 BUT, professional GPUs such as Nvidia’s Quadro Cards have other things to offer.